Will your divorce include a name change?

 Other concerns

-Once you have your court-ordered name change, you can change your name on your driver’s license and financial accounts – and begin the next chapter of your life.
+Once you have your court-ordered name changed, you can change your name on your driver’s license and financial accounts – and begin the next chapter of your life.